geeky-prashant/emoji-feedback-component/README.md

   <h2 align="center">Emoji Feedback Component</h2>

-  In this project, I have created an Emoji Feedback Component, The project is built using HTML5 & CSS3.
+  In this project, I have created an Emoji Feedback Component, The project is built using HTML5, CSS3 & JavaScript.

   <a href="https://geeky-prashant.github.io/emoji-feedback-component/"><strong>➥ Live Demo</strong></a>